NathanHGayle/gambling_premises_uk/README.md

 Engineered Features
   1. Calling an API to categorise fields based on live data
-  2. Calling an API to add new numerical features
-  3. Aggregating premises activity options
-  4. Social s...
+  2. Added numerical metrics from various sources

 Analysis
   1. Building a ...
-  2. Uploading dataset to ... (consider this... could be cool to keep)
+  2. Uploading dataset to OR writing blog on...

-  DS
-  1.